Attumm/settipy/README.md

 ## Features
 - Simple to use
 - supports command line and environment variables
-- Support for types: str, int, bool
+- Support for types: str, int, bool, list, dict
 - Singleton, makes it easy to use in program anywhere in the code-base
 - Supports help text with --help
 - Ease of use in any environment examples: linux, docker, k8